 With change or modification in the law, the economy of the country changes.
 For example, if the government makes a law that should ban liquor in the country, it will affect companies dealing with it, their employees, and shopkeepers, which affects the economy at a broad level.
 Similarly, any policy made by the government will affect the economy.

 Government activity also affects the economy.
 So, for example, if the government promotes any industry like insurance or medical or technology, it will encourage that sector that boosts its economy, overall supporting it.

 A recession affects consumers’ purchasing power, forcing companies to drop their goods or services.

 So, we can see how the above economic factors affect the economy.

-Economic development is development to raise the average standard of living in the country.
-Each of the below-given economic factor influence the growth of the country.
+Economic development is developed to raise the average standard of living in the country.
+Each of the below-given macro and micro economic factors influences the growth of the country.
 The following are economic factors affecting development.

 #1 – Education and Training

 Education is the most important tool in the development of the country.
-Education helps one to grow and develop which will result in the development of the economy.
-And skill training helps one to develop self which results in high wages and development of the economy.
+Education helps one grow and develop, resulting in the development of the economy.
+And skill training helps one develop oneself, which results in high wages and the development of the economy.